 Christchurch’s importance to the Antarctic is reflected in the diversity of its Antarctic-related activity.
-A number of important Antarctic institutions are based in Christchurch as well as the National Antarctic Programmes of New Zealand, United States, Korea, Italy and Germany.
-The port of Lyttelton hosts supply and research vessels headed south and Heritage Expedition’s tourist ships.
-Explore the city’s modern-day Antarctic connections.
+A number of important Antarctic institutions are based in Christchurch as well as the National Antarctic Programmes of New Zealand, United States, Korea and Italy.
+The port of Lyttelton hosts supply and research vessels headed south and Heritage Expedition’s cruise vessels.

-- There are five National Antarctic (science) Programmes that use Christchurch as a support base: USA, Korea, Italy, Germany and the New Zealand programme, Antarctica New Zealand.
+There are five National Antarctic (science) Programmes that use Christchurch as a support base: USA, Korea, Italy and the New Zealand programme, Antarctica New Zealand.
 Christchurch hosts the Council of Managers of National Antarctic Programs (COMNAP) secretariat.

 - The US Antarctic Program has been flying out of Christchurch since 1955 – the first flight to the Ice from Christchurch was 20 December 1955.